The-Z-Labs/bof-launcher/README.md

 ## Building

 Being a zero-dependency, drop-in C/C++ compiler that supports cross-compilation out-of-the-box, [Zig](https://ziglang.org/) can be used to build this project.
 To do so [Zig's tarball (master)](https://ziglang.org/download/) needs to be downloaded and dropped in the directory of choice.
-After adding that directory to `PATH` environment variable, buliding whole project is as easy as running:
+After adding that directory to the `PATH` environment variable, buliding the whole project is as easy as running:

     zig build